 BPW Australia Statement on Pay Equity

 BPW Australia represents the interests of working women across Australia and takes the voices of women to government policy makers – and these voices are increasingly saying that Australia must address the gender pay gap.
-With Australia facing a current national pay gap of 17-18%, BPW Australia is determined to improve pay equity for women across all professions and occupations.
+With Australia's national pay gap remaining static betweem 15% and 18%, BPW Australia is determined to improve pay equity for women across all professions and occupations.

 Pay inequity impacts on working women because it: